HePeng2016/CFSP/README.md

      MinLength is the minimum length for single frequent sequence.
      ThresholdRatio is the minimum frequence for frequnent sequence complex.
      MinToleranceLength is the minimum length for frequent sequence will do approximate match.

+#The demo files for test locate in MotifTest direction.